angband/angband/docs/customize.rst

 Next to "Menu", are a series of one letter labels that act as toggles for the terminal windows shown in the application window.
-Click on one to toggle it between on (drawn in white) and off (drawn in gray).
+Click on one to toggle it between on (drawn with a filled rectangle next to it) and off (drawn with an empty rectangle next to it).
 It is not possible to toggle off the main window shown in the primary application window.

-At the end of the menu bar are two toggle buttons labeled "Size" and "Move".
+At the end of the menu bar are two toggle buttons labeled "Move" and "Size".
+When the rectangle next to "Move" is empty, the positions of the subwindows are fixed in place.
+Clicking "Move" in that state will turn it on, turn off "Size", disable input to the game's core, and cause clicks and drags within the displayed to change the positions of those windows.
+Clicking "Move" when it is on will turn it off and restore passing input to the game's core.
+When the rectangle next to "Size" is empty, the size of the subwindows are fixed.
-Each will be gray if disabled or white if enabled.
-Clicking on "Size" when it is disabled will enable it, disable "Move", turn off input to the game's core, and cause clicks and drags within the displayed subwindows to change the sizes for those subwindows.
-Clicking on "Move" when it is disabled will enable it, disable "Size", turn off input to the game's core, and cause clicks and drags within the displayed subwindows to change the positions for those subwindows.
-Disable both "Move" and "Size", by clicking on one if it is enabled, to restore passing input to the game's core.
+Clicking "Size" in that state will turn it on, turn off "Move", disable input to the game's core, and cause clicks and drags withing the displayed windows to change the sizes for those subwindows.
+Clicking "Size" when it is on will turn it off and restore passing input to the game's core.

 Within "Menu", the first entries control properties for each of the displayed terminal windows within that application window.
 For the main window, you